Zayn Malik: 2010–2015: The X Factor and One Direction

 In 2010, 17-year-old Malik auditioned in Manchester for the seventh series of reality television competition The X Factor.
 On the morning of the audition, Malik became nervous and did not want to attend, but his mother eventually forced him out of bed and coaxed him into going.
 He sang "Let Me Love You" by Mario as his audition song and was accepted into the next round.
 Upon auditioning for The X Factor, Malik stated that he was "looking for an experience".
-Despite being eliminated before the final round of the competition, judges Nicole Scherzinger and Simon Cowell grouped him with fellow competitors Harry Styles, Niall Horan, Liam Payne and Louis Tomlinson to form a new act for the remainder of the show, the boy band that would become known as One Direction.
-The group quickly gained popularity in the UK, finished in third place, and were subsequently signed by Cowell to a reported £2 million Syco Records recording contract.
+Despite being eliminated before the final round of the competition, judges Nicole Scherzinger and Simon Cowell grouped him with fellow contestants Harry Styles, Niall Horan, Liam Payne and Louis Tomlinson to form a new contestant for the remainder of the show, the boy band that would become known as One Direction.
+The group quickly gained popularity in the UK, became the last contestant eliminated on the show, and were subsequently signed by Cowell to a reported £2 million Syco Records recording contract.
 They signed in North America with Columbia Records.

 A book licensed by One Direction, One Direction: Forever Young (Our Official X Factor Story), released in February 2011 and topped The Sunday Times Best Seller list.
 The same month, the boy band performed for 500,000 people throughout the UK as part of the X Factor Live Tour.
 The group's debut studio album Up All Night was released in November 2011 in the UK and Ireland.
 Released internationally in March 2012, they became the first UK group to have their debut album reach number one in the United States.
 It topped the charts in 16 countries.
 The lead single, "What Makes You Beautiful", was an international commercial success, reaching number one in the UK and number four in the US; it has since been certified four and six times platinum in the US and Australia, respectively.
 Subsequent singles "Gotta Be You" and "One Thing" became top ten hits in the UK.
 Following the release of the album, the band embarked on the Up All Night Tour.
 Initially intended to be solely a UK tour, dates in North America and Australia were added due to demand.
 Up All Night: The Live Tour, a video album documenting the tour, was released in May 2012.
 That same month, One Direction's first book to be licensed in America, Dare to Dream: Life as One Direction, was published and topped The New York Times Best Seller list.